 Initially, I offered a care station based around herbal tea, with a side of wound care.
 Herbal infusions can be potent medicine for anyone with access to hot water, and my friends at the food serving usually had no problem filling their cups with hot water from Seven-Eleven.
 In fact, one friend always shared his tea with the clerk at the gas station, so I began giving him extra.
 I used both donated teabags from Traditional Medicinals and Organic India, and mixed my own seasonal or individualized blends (warming teas in winter, cooling in summertime, sedatives for people having difficulty getting a good night’s sleep outside, laxatives for folks taking opiates, etc).
 Many people resonated with tea, and it was fun.
 Though I also found it to be time consuming when I tried to blend individualized formulas.

 After about six weeks, one individual came to me with a wound on his foot, so I prepared a foot soak.
 Many saw this and said, “Can I get a soak too?!”
 It became clear that I should shift my focus from tea to feet.
 I had previous experience/education in foot care during my early twenties when I lived at the Open Door Community, which offered a weekly foot clinic to the homeless community in Atlanta.
 I had some limitations that meant this foot care would be on a much smaller scale.
 First off, my transportation was a bicycle, so I was quite limited in the amount of warm water I could carry (4 gallons).
-Secondly, I did not have access to electricity or sterile conditions, so I did not use a dremel or sharps (which are common in foot clinics).
+Secondly, I did not have access to electricity or sterile conditions, so I decided not to use a dremel (a common tool in foot care).
 Thirdly, it was just me, so I could only work on three pairs of feet every week (based on the amount of water I could transport and the amount of time at a food serving).
 It did not take long for me to be known as the “foot lady”.
 (Peripherally, I became known to the cops who searched my friends’ belongings as the person who gives out weird little bags with plant material inside).

 Here’s the play by play: Every Monday morning, I would load up my bicycle and trailer with supplies and head downtown to work alongside the food serving.
 Upon arrival, I was met by friends willing to help me set up and friends hoping to meet their own wellness needs.
 My 3 slots usually filled right away.
 We immediately set up warm herbal foot soaks.
 While those recipients were relaxing, we addressed other needs, like wound care, chronic health problems, etc. Sometimes we would just chat about life.
-After the foot soaks expired, I would go to work on my friends’ feet: cleaning, exfoliating, trimming nails, moisturizing, addressing wounds and blisters, giving out new socks, etc. By the time this was over, Food Not Bombs was about ready to serve a delicious spread of food.
+After the foot soaks expired, I would go to work on my friends’ feet: cleaning, exfoliating, trimming nails, moisturizing, addressing wounds, blisters, calluses and corns, giving out new socks, etc. By the time this was over, Food Not Bombs was about ready to serve a delicious spread of food.
 Throughout the meal, I was around to address other minor medical needs, check blood pressures, distribute teas and salves, or just hang out.
 There were always interesting conversations to be had.
 Some weeks were overwhelmingly busy, and others were more laid back.

 I stuck to this routine weekly, and occasionally got fancy trying out new additions, like moxibustion, aromatherapy, ear seeds, and kinesiotape.
 The NADA protocol (done with ear seeds) got some good feedback.
 And kinesiotape is magic (but can be kind of expensive).
 I always had tea, which I would distribute in packs of 7 teabags (though upon focusing on foot care, I rarely made individualized formulas).
-I also always had three salves: muscle/trauma rub, green band-aid, and anti-fungal salve.
+I also always had three salves: pain/muscle/trauma/scar rub, green band-aid, and anti-fungal salve.
 I distributed all of these in chapstick tubes.